gbif/checklistbank/checklistbank-nub/README.md

  - small expert curated patch datasets are possible as source as long as they are registered with GBIF.
 They should have a very high backbonePriority above 1000 to ensure that their information comes first.
  - there are no means to partially add a dataset or ignore certain groups.
 Could be considered in a second round of improvements

-## Filtering taxa
+### Filter source records
+ - by default all names of a source dataset are processed
  - ignore strain and cultivar names
+ - ignore ranks above family if source dataset is not the Catalog of Life
  - only consider major ranks:
 	- kingdom
 	- phylum
 	- class